MikeCollasa/LSD/README.md

 ## Note
 We are aware that our script is not perfect, it should be simplified and more user friendly. **We will get there soon!**

-The most important thing for mow is that:
+The most important thing for now is that: